A study in patients with SMA showed SPINRAZA® (nusinersen)

 • In 15% of patients (11/73), the HFMSE score improved by ≥10 points during the study

-At month 30, the HFMSE score showed improvement or no change in 96% of patients (27/28) on treatment with SPINRAZA2
+At month 30, the HFMSE score showed increase or no change in 96% of patients (27/28) on treatment with SPINRAZA2

-Mean CHOP INTEND score improved compared with baseline at each time point2
+Mean CHOP INTEND score increased compared with baseline at each time point2

 CHOP INTEND patient population (n=47** ):